exercism/problem-specifications/README.md

 The `sync` command operates on Practice Exercises that are in the track-level `config.json` file.
 If you are adding an exercise that has canonical data to a track, first add that exercise to the track-level `config.json`, and then run a `configlet sync` command to create the corresponding `tests.toml` file.

-To download the latest version of the `configlet` tool, please run the [`fetch-configlet`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet) script or the [`fetch-configlet.ps1`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet.ps1) script.
+To download the latest version of the `configlet` tool, please run the [`fetch-configlet`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet) bash script or the [`fetch-configlet.ps1`](https://github.com/exercism/configlet/blob/main/scripts/fetch-configlet.ps1) PowerShell script (Windows only).
 At least one of these scripts should already exist in every track repo's `bin` directory - the script will also download `configlet` to this location.
-You can then sync the tests by running `./bin/configlet sync` (on Linux or macOS) or `.\bin\configlet.exe sync` (on Windows).
+You can then sync the tests by running `./bin/configlet sync` (on macOS/Linux/similar) or `.\bin\configlet.exe sync` (on Windows).

 ## Conventions